-If your group is running late, please call Group Sales at 617-369-3310.
-(See late arrival policy.)
+If your group is running late, please call MFA Group Sales at 617-369-3310.

-For questions or to request changes to your reservation, please contact Group Sales at email@example.com or 617-369-3310.
+For questions or to request changes to your reservation, please contact MFA Group Sales at email@example.com or 617-369-3310.

-The MFA is wheelchair accessible.
-Manual wheelchairs are available on a first-come, first-served basis.
-Assistive-listening devices are available upon request.
+The MFA is committed to accessibility for all visitors.
 Any additional staff or chaperones attending to assist students with disabilities are admitted for free.
-To inform the Museum of any access needs, such as using elevators, Assistive Listening Devices, or sighted guides, contact firstname.lastname@example.org prior to your scheduled visit.
+To inform the Museum of any access needs, such as using elevators, Assistive Listening Devices, or sighted guides, contact MFA Group Sales at 617-369-3310 or firstname.lastname@example.org prior to your scheduled visit.
 Advance notice for sighted guides for students who are blind or have low vision, ASL interpreters for students who are Deaf, or other accommodations is appreciated and will ensure we can meet the request.

 We realize that cancellations due to unexpected school closures may occur on short notice.
 If you must cancel your visit due to a school closure, please notify Group Sales as soon as possible.
 It is also sometimes necessary for the MFA to close unexpectedly due to inclement weather.
 If bad weather is expected in the Boston area on the date of your visit, please check mfa.org or call 617-267-9300 x0 to confirm whether the Museum is open to visitors for the day.
-Groups will not be billed for visits cancelled due to Museum closure or significant inclement weather.
+Groups will not be billed for visits canceled due to Museum closure or significant inclement weather.

 You may also want to:

-- Approximately two weeks prior to your visit, the Gallery Instructor organizing your tour will send you an e-mail to find out more about your students, your goals, and any assignments planned.
+- For guided groups, the Gallery Instructor organizing your tour will send you an e-mail approximately two weeks prior to your visit to find out more about your students, your goals, and any assignments planned.
 We appreciate your responding to this e-mail communication in a timely manner so we can prepare the tour with consideration of your learning goals.

 During Your Visit